Jimmy Butler

-Jimmy Butler III (born September 14, 1989) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-Nicknamed "Jimmy Buckets", he is a six-time NBA All-Star, a four-time All-NBA Team honoree, a five-time NBA All-Defensive Team honoree, and an Olympic gold medalist, having won a gold medal in 2016.
-He played one year of college basketball for Tyler Junior College before transferring to Marquette University.
+Jimmy Butler III (born September 14, 1989) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+Nicknamed "Jimmy Buckets", he is a six-time NBA All-Star, a five-time All-NBA Team member, and a five-time NBA All-Defensive Team member.
+He won a gold medal as a member of the 2016 U.S. Olympic team.

-Butler was drafted with the 30th overall pick in the 2011 NBA draft by the Chicago Bulls.
+Butler played one year of college basketball for Tyler Junior College before transferring to Marquette University.
+He was selected with the 30th overall pick in the 2011 NBA draft by the Chicago Bulls.
 In 2015, he was named the NBA Most Improved Player.
-After six seasons in Chicago, he was traded to the Minnesota Timberwolves in June 2017.
-Butler was again traded in November 2018, this time to the Philadelphia 76ers.
-In July 2019, he signed with the Heat.
+After six seasons in Chicago, he was traded to the Minnesota Timberwolves in June 2017, and was then again traded in November 2018, this time to the Philadelphia 76ers.
+In July 2019, he signed with the Miami Heat.
 During his first season with the team, Butler reached the NBA Finals.
 In 2021, he led the league in steals.
+In 2023, Butler and the eighth-seeded Heat played in the 2023 NBA Finals, their second appearance in four years.
+Amidst conflicts with the Heat's front office, Butler was traded to the Warriors in 2025.

 Early life

 Butler was born in Houston on September 14, 1989.
-His father abandoned the family when Butler was an infant.
-By the time he was 13 years old and living in the Houston suburb of Tomball, his mother kicked him out of the house.
+His father, Jimmy Butler Jr., left the family when Butler was an infant.
+Butler lived with his mother in the Houston suburb of Tomball, until she kicked him out of the house when he was 13 years old.
 As Butler remembered it in a 2011 interview, she told him, "I don't like the look of you.
 You gotta go."
-He then bounced between the homes of various friends, staying for a few weeks at a time before moving to another house.
-Despite all of this, Butler maintains a close relationship with his parents, saying, "I don't hold grudges.
+He moved between the homes of various friends, staying for a few weeks at a time before moving to another house.
+Butler maintains a relationship with his parents, saying, "I don't hold grudges.
 I still talk to my family.
 My mom.
 My father.
 We love each other.
 That's never going to change."

 In a summer basketball league before his senior year at Tomball High School, he was noticed by Jordan Leslie, a freshman football and basketball player at the school, who challenged him to a three-point shooting contest.
-The two immediately became friends, and Butler began staying at Leslie's house.
-Although his friend's mother and stepfather, who had six other children between them, were reluctant at first, they took him in within a few months.
+The two became friends, and Butler stayed at Leslie's house for a few months, Leslie's mother and stepfather had six other children between them.
 Butler would later say, "They accepted me into their family.
 And it wasn't because of basketball.
 She [Michelle Lambert, Leslie's mother] was just very loving.
 She just did stuff like that.
 I couldn't believe it."

 As a junior at Tomball High, Butler averaged 10 points per game.
 As a senior and team captain in 2006–07, Butler averaged 19.9 points and 8.7 rebounds per game and was subsequently voted his team's most valuable player.

-Butler was not heavily recruited coming out of high school and chose to attend Tyler Junior College in Tyler, Texas.
+Butler was not recruited coming out of high school and chose to attend Tyler Junior College in Tyler, Texas.